Wok Accessories – Kitchen Essentials

 Serving Simplified

-Wok ladle and spatula are good for kitchen cooking and serving, but they are a bit large and therefore do not lend themselves to move from the kitchen to the dining room.
-I found the clong, a utensil designed especially for grabbing provided an enjoyable serving experience, both in and out of the kitchen.
+Wok ladle and spatula are good for kitchen cooking and serving, but they are a bit large and, therefore, do not lend themselves to move from the kitchen to the dining room.
+I found the clong, a utensil designed especially for grabbing, provided an enjoyable serving experience, both in and out of the kitchen.
 The clong is useful and fun for grabbing items from a serving plate or wok (it is especially useful for pasta dishes).

 Clong has a metal shaft with red silicone grabbers at the end designed to be operated with one hand.
 It has a push button at the top, like a pen, with one click it locks closed or opens.
 The shaft of the clong is hollow to reduce the weight.
-Our favorite aspect is it was designed with a creative bend to rest easily on a table or work surface while suspending the grabbers safely above the surface, no resting plate is required.
+Our favorite aspect is that it was designed with a creative bend to rest easily on a table or work surface while suspending the grabbers safely above the surface; no resting plate is required.

 The gripping surface is made of red silicone that can withstand heat up to 500 degrees, making it suitable for use with woks or cooking and flipping proteins in a traditional fry pan and even for summer grilling.
-The silicone grippers can be used in nonstick pans, without risk of scratching.
+The silicone grippers can be used in nonstick pans without risk of scratching.
 The grippers are designed with a waffle-shaped head, which can pick up small pieces of food.

 We found the design comfortable to use for lifting, serving, and selecting items from the wok.
-It is light, and easy to manipulate, which makes it ideal for both wok and non-wok serving, and meal prep.
+It is light and easy to manipulate, which makes it ideal for both wok and non-wok serving and meal prep.

-Clongs are made by Dreamfarm, an award-winning Australian design company launched in 2003, to create new and incredibly useful kitchen tools and gadgets.
+Clongs are made by Dreamfarm, an award-winning Australian design company launched in 2003 to create new and incredibly useful kitchen tools and gadgets.
 They solve problems and find better ways to work, describing themselves as “dreamers of dreams and the makers of things.
 Just a bunch of everyday dudes from Brisbane, Australia, that love what we do and believe in creating useful products that make sense, not junk.”
 True to their word, the clong returns dexterity to grabbing and serving.

-We also tested one of their earlier inventions scizza, combining a scissor pizza cutter with a unique spatula shoe that slides under your pizza.
+We also tested one of their earlier inventions, scizza, combining a scissor pizza cutter with a unique spatula shoe that slides under your pizza.
 The scizza protects your non-stick pans and is heat resistant to 400°F. While it is a novelty item, it is also an upgrade to pizza cutters and makes the perfect present for a pizza connoisseur.
-Dreamfarm invents tools to solve problems you never knew you had, with a wide range of fun creative kitchen items.
+Dreamfarm invents tools to solve problems you never knew you had, with a wide range of fun and creative kitchen items.

 Dreamfarm can be ordered online.